anhuynh/solunch-bot/README.md

 ### Poll Commands

-**The folowing must be called in the channel that the bot is in by direct mentioning the bot before the command:**
+**The folowing can be used in the channel that the bot is in by direct mentioning the bot before the command or by direct messaging the bot:**

 `start poll`: Launches the lunch poll which will have the bot direct message all users (**admins only**).